The pull of brand Messi: shirts, social media and TV rights

 "I just had to come and buy it," 18-year-old Jonathan Bouyer Msied said, beaming.
 "It will bring PSG a lot of money, and it will bring fans a lot of fun and joy.
 There's something in it for everyone, and everybody will be happy."

-Amazon, which in June won the rights to broadcast 80 percent of the top French division's matches at a fraction of the original price after partner Mediapro pulled out, is certainly among the winners, said sports marketing expert Vincent Chaudel.
+Amazon, which in June won the rights to broadcast 80% of the top French division's matches at a fraction of the original price after partner Mediapro pulled out, is certainly among the winners, said sports marketing expert Vincent Chaudel.

 "Amazon... already got its early Christmas present in June and now just won the lottery.
 Broadcasting so many matches for so little money, with (Messi) on top of that ... it's all a big win," said Chaudel.